 By Josephine Mason

-JP Morgan's UK domestic plays index that tracks about 30 UK stocks that make all or most of their revenue at home <.JPDEUKDM> took a turn for the worse in mid-April, when the Brexit deadline was extended to Oct.
-31 and the prospect of a leadership change increased.
+JP Morgan's UK domestic plays index that tracks about 30 UK stocks that make all or most of their revenue at home was down 1.4%, heading for its worst day in two weeks and lagging the blue-chip FTSE 100 index.

-(Reporting by Josephine Mason; editing by John Stonestreet)
+(Reporting by Josephine Mason, editing by Ed Osmond)